-Your fireplace insert or stove is a high-quality product and no fundamental defects are expected during standard operation.
+Your fireplace stove is a high-quality product and no fundamental defects are expected during standard operation.
 It is important to regularly and carefully check and clean the fireplace stove and flue, always before and after the heating season.

 Regular inspection and replacement of parts subject to wear and tear, specifically those known to require regular replacement (parts in direct contact with the fire such as chamotte tiles, seals, deflectors, etc.) is very important.

 A cracked chamotte tile does not affect the function and service life of the product, as long as it does not fall out completely.
 Chamotte tiles also need to be replaced if completely damaged by crumbling.
 Follow the operating manual when replacing chamotte tiles.